Hands on: New iPad Pro 11 review

 But it feels like if you're ever going to do any image or video manipulation, want to render 3D models on the go, or just feel like you want to flick between loads of projects, the iPad Pro 11 might be an upgrade worth looking at.

-On the latest iPad you can even double-tap the Apple Pencil to change modes when sketching – the demo showed this off with the Notes app, but presumably other app developers will be able to make use of this functionality for their own wares.
+On the latest iPad you can even double-tap the Apple Pencil to change modes when sketching – the demo showed this off with the Notes app, and other apps like ProCreate allow you to switch between your own custom activities with a couple of taps.

+It's hard to know whether the iPad Pro is the right device for even the ardent Photoshop user - is the Pencil getting in the way of what you're trying to manipulate going to make using it harder, or is it more intuitive than using a Wacom tablet?

 Camera and battery